Milla Vaahtera

 I was born in Finland when my parents were just graduating as goldsmiths.
 We moved to Northern Norway to live in a small artisan community.
 The community was built around a company that made silver jewelry.
 I have been at different workshops all my life, with my mom trying to keep me away from the poisons and flames.
 Northern Norway is very rugged, and in a way I feel that those hot workshops and the wild nature are part of me.

 My grandmother was a history teacher with a fantastic method of giving me a strong art education.
-She was also referred to as “a too independent woman” at her time.
-After moving to Helsinki she would take me out to see an art exhibition every Wednesday.
-For example, when the Frida Kahlo exhibition was at Helsinki Art Museum we saw a movie about her and I got a book about her life.
-She gave me such a fantastic understanding of art and my parents as Goldsmiths gave me a doorway to craft that I feel really grateful for.
+She was also referred to as a “too independent woman” at her time.
+After moving to Helsinki, she would take me out to see an art exhibition every Wednesday.
+For example, when the Frida Kahlo exhibition was at the Helsinki Art Museum, we saw a movie about her, and I got a book about her life.
+She gave me such a fantastic understanding of art, and my parents, as Goldsmiths, gave me a doorway to craft that I feel really grateful for.

-I graduated as a Master of Arts in 2010 from Aalto University School of Arts, Design and Architecture and did my BA studies in Lahti Institute of Design in 2008.
-I was working for some years as an industrial designer, but started to self sabotage my career.
+I graduated with a Master of Arts in 2010 from Aalto University School of Arts, Design and Architecture and did my BA studies in Lahti Institute of Design in 2008.
+I was working for some years as an industrial designer, but started to self-sabotage my career.
 I was waiting for someone else to tell me that I’m doing the wrong job, but nobody did.
-Finally I decided to escape from industrial design to the art end of design.
-My master in metal work would definitely be my family.
-My mom, dad and godfather are all goldsmiths.
+Finally, I decided to escape from industrial design to the art end of design.
+My master’s in metalwork would definitely be my family.
+My mom, dad, and godfather are all goldsmiths.
 When I started to do mobile sculptures, my mom graciously let me into her workshop and has taught me everything I know.

-I have always been very creative, to the point of ruining tools and paint brushes in my way.
-If I could stop creating I probably still wouldn’t.
+I have always been very creative, to the point of ruining tools and paintbrushes in my own way.
+If I could stop creating, I probably still wouldn’t.

 The creative process is the most important thing to me in my work.
-I also teach creative process and that has led me to where I´m today.
-Traditionally craft has been an area where professionals avoid failure.
+I also teach the creative process, and that has led me to where I am today.
+Traditionally, craft has been an area where professionals avoid failure.
 Lack of failure makes them good.
 Education of craft is also all about minimizing failure.
 I’m revolutionary in embracing failure in the craft process.
 I always find new techniques via failure.
-Failure is not opposite to success, it’s a necessary part of it.
+Failure is not the opposite of success; it’s a necessary part of it.
 When I find the flow of “not giving a shit” in my work, I find freedom and fun, and achieve the best work.
-Embracing failure shuts up the critical comments in my head and I’m liberated.
+Embracing failure shuts up the critical comments in my head, and I’m liberated.
 I´m inspired by everything and find influences all around me.

-To anyone who wants to create I say: Do whatever excites you the most until it’s done.
-And then next to this concentrate on what excites you the most.
+To anyone who wants to create, I say: Do whatever excites you the most until it’s done.
+And then next, concentrate on what excites you the most.
 Don’t worry about the “have to”s.
 Just follow your excitement and see where it takes you.

 Oh, I’m so inspired by others.
 I love anyone who can follow their creative path.
 I also love those who are still looking for it.

-Dora Cheffi, Paavo Halonen & Akira Minagawa to name few.
+Dora Cheffi, Paavo Halonen & Akira Minagawa, to name a few.

 Poems of the space.